 IRELAND: C&C Group to cut more Bulmers jobs

-C&C Group plans to cut a further 50 jobs from its Bulmers cider operations in Ireland as sales continue to falter.
+C&C Group is to cut a further 23 jobs at its Bulmers cider business in Ireland, as the firm looks to restructure amid falling sales.

 - What Brexit means for drinks industry? - Analysis